loginom/admin-guide-l10n/data-en/adapter/config/parameters.md

 ## Parameters of the General Settings

-To display the *Adapter* general settings it is required to select the `Settings` item in the navigation tree (refer to.
-Figure 4).
+To display the *Adapter* general settings it is required to select the `Settings` item in the navigation tree (refer to  Figure 4).

 ![Figure 4.
 The general settings](./images/general_settings.png)